-Every pet has its peculiarity, from perching of birds and purring of cats to tail-waggling in dogs.
+Every pet has its peculiarity, from the perching of birds and the purring of cats to tail-waggling in dogs.

 Pet owners worldwide have always made inquiries to comfort their pets better and understand the “red flags” in maintaining a companion animal.